 Q: When are Senior College courses held and what is their duration?

-A: We offer four, six and eight-week classes in the fall semester (early September to early November) and in the spring semester (early March to early May).
+A: We offer four, five, six, seven, and eight-week classes in the fall semester (early September to early November) and in the spring semester (early March to early May).
 Beginning in 2011, we offer occasional online courses — particularly helpful for students unable to attend classes at our various locations.

 Q: How often do classes meet in each course?